argoproj-labs/argocd-image-updater/docs/install/running.md

 Set the log level to *level*, where *level* can be one of `trace`, `debug`, `info`, `warn` or `error`.

+Can also be set using the *IMAGE_UPDATER_LOGLEVEL* environment variable.

 **--match-application-name *pattern* **

 Only process applications that have a valid annotation and matches the given